apolotsk/cudnn-cross-correlation/README.md

 ```
 $ cd MeasureSpeed
 $ ./MeasureSpeed
-Create input tensor with shape [1, 1, 128, 128] and random data.
+Create the input tensor with shape [1, 1, 128, 128] and random data.
-Create filter with shape [512, 1, 16, 16] and random data.
+Create the filter with shape [512, 1, 16, 16] and random data.
+Create the output tensor with shape [1, 512, 113, 113].
-Cross-correlation takes 27.2 ms.
+Cross-correlation takes 27.4 ms (on average over 10 runs).
 ```

 - Tested on the device [Jetson Nano Developer][jetson-nano-developer-kit] running OS [L4T 32.4.4][linux-tegra].